 Create the /etc/drbd.d/r0.res file containing the following configuration.
-Replace zenoss{1,2}-PRIVATE and zenoss{1,2}-PRIVATEIP with actual private hostnames and IP addresses, respectively.
-When Fencing is not possible, substitute the PUBLICIP value for the single NIC being used.
+Replace collector{1,2}-PRIVATE and collector{1,2}-PRIVATEIP with actual private hostnames and IP addresses, respectively.
+When fencing is not possible, substitute the PUBLICIP value for the single NIC being used.

-Note: The hostname must be consistent with the output of the command 'uname -n' on all nodes.
-If it is not, you will encounter the following error:
+Note: The hostnames must be consistent with the output of the command 'uname -n' on all nodes.
+If they are not, you will encounter the following error: